Wonder what investing in bonds might entail? Start with Benzinga’s guide to determine whether bonds are the right investment for you.

 But corporate bonds can also provide higher rewards for your investment.
 Another corporate option is convertible bonds — corporate bonds that can become company stock.

-Investing in bonds specifically provides a low-risk way to dip your toe in the water.
-A bond strategy called buy and hold allows you to buy a bond and hold onto it until it reaches maturity.
-By doing this, the only way you can lose money is if the issuing entity goes bankrupt and can’t repay you.
+Investing in bonds provides a low-risk way to dip your toes in the water.
+A buy-and-hold strategy allows you to buy a bond and hold onto it until it matures.
+By doing this, the only way you or a bondholder can lose money is if the issuing entity goes bankrupt and can’t repay.

 Best Brokerages for Bond Trading